-Superintendent: Patricia Little Entry Time: Wednesday, 3-7pm
+Superintendent: Samantha Geisinger Entry Time: Wednesday, 3-7pm, Armory Judging Time: Thursday, 1pm 1.
+Read Open Class Rules.

-- 1. Read Open Class Rules. - 2.
-Exhibitors are limited to two entries in each medium. - All exhibits must be the work of the exhibitor and must be original (no paint-bynumbers or copies). - Exhibits must be current work (within last two years).
-Class number must include division designation. - There is no size restriction (NOTE: Artwork with one dimension larger than 30" may be ineligible for State Fair). - 6.
-All pictures must be ready for hanging.
-Wire hangers preferred. - Children's work must be matted and have a picture hanger that will not come loose. - 8.
-Comments will be given on the placing following the judging.
+2. Exhibitors are limited to two entries in each medium.

+- 3. All exhibits must be the work of the exhibitor and must be original (no paint-bynumbers or copies). - 4.
+Exhibits must be current work (within last two years).
+Class number must include division designation. - 5.
+There is no size restriction (NOTE: Artwork with one dimension larger than 30" may be ineligible for State Fair).